 Not putting bushings in a gangway and not machining pivot point, the consequences of that include wobbly handrails, shaky gangways, and undependable operation of the gangway overall.

 These are your upright, these are your handles you’re holding on to, it has got a lot of play in it.
 I’m very hesitant to actually walk out on this.

 It works a lot easier than the yellow ones, I’ve been on.
 A lot lighter and easier to control.
 It doesn’t twist as much as some of the others.
 I feel good and safe on this rack.

 You can see how it gets loose.
-Normally when you’re just bolting a galvanized bolts through a galvanized pipe or tube, it’s going to Waller itself out.
+Normally when you’re just bolting a galvanized bolts through a galvanized pipe or tube, it’s going to wobble itself out.
 We put a lot of time in engineering the bushings and spacers that go into our stuff, what we’ve done is we’ve created a situation here that completely released this step of friction against what we call the U-body which is this piece.
 So it’s also aided in the smoothness of the gangway.